Ralph Boteler, 1st Baron Sudeley

 Ralph Boteler, 1st Baron Sudeley KG (c.1394 – 2 May 1473) was an English baron and aristocrat who rose up through the ranks of the courts of King Henry V and Henry VI to become the Lord High Treasurer of England.
 He fought in the Hundred Years’ War and was made the Captain of Calais; and was later present at the execution of Joan of Arc.
-He is most notably remembered for largely rebuilding the Manor of the More, later home of Queen Catherine of Aragon, and Sudeley Castle, the final home and resting place of Queen Katherine Parr.
+He is most notably remembered for largely rebuilding the Manor of the More, later home of Queen Katherine of Aragon, and Sudeley Castle, the final home and resting place of Queen Katherine Parr.

 Family

 Ralph Boteler was the youngest surviving son of Thomas Boteler of Sudeley Castle, Gloucestershire and Alice Beauchamp (d.
 1443), daughter of Sir John Beauchamp of Powick, Worcestershire.

 Marriage

 Sudeley married twice.
 About 1418 he married commercial wealth, in the person of Elizabeth, widow of John Hende (d.
 1418), late Mayor of London.
 She died in 1462, and in the following year, he married Alice (d.
 1474), daughter of John, 4th Baron Deyncourt, and widow of William, 7th Baron Lovel of Titchmarsh, Northamptonshire, who survived him.